mawanalyst/mawanalytics/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Postgraduate in Data Science
+  - course: PgD in Data Science
     institution: AGH University of Science and Technology
     year: 2021
-  - course: Postgraduate in Lean Management
+  - course: PgD in Lean Management
     institution: University of Economics in Wroclaw
     year: 2020
   - course: BSc in Economics